Hats-Protocol/hats-protocol/README.md

 Enabling this latter forking/exit scenario is an important protection for Hat wearers against potential abuse of power by their DAO.

 To create a batch of Hats, a DAO can call the `Hats.batchCreateHats()` function.
 This function takes arrays as its arguments, from which it constructs multiple Hats.
 As long as each of these Hats is part of the same tree of Hats &mdash; i.e., they either have the same existing Hat or any of the newly created Hats as admin(s) &mdash; they can all be created together.

 <p align="right">(<a href="#documentation-top">back to contents</a>)</p>

+### Hat Mutability

+In some cases, a Hat's properties should be immutable to give everybody (particularly the wearer(s)) maximal confidence in what they are signing up for.
+But this certainty comes at the expense of flexibility, which is often valuable for DAOs as they evolve and learn more about what their various roles are all about.
+With this trade-off in mind, Hats can be created as either mutable or immutable.

+An **immutable** Hat cannot be changed at all once it has been created.
+A **mutable** Hat can be changed after it has been created.
+Only its admin(s) can make the change.

+Changes are allowed to the following Hat properties:

+- `details`
+- `maxSupply` - as long as the new maxSupply is not less than the current supply
+- `eligibility`
+- `toggle`
+- `mutable` - this is a one-way change
+- `imageURI`

+<p align="right">(<a href="#documentation-top">back to contents</a>)</p>